-Double occupancy lodging, beer and wine, charter flight from Manaus
+Double occupancy at lodge, beer and wine, charter flight from Manaus

-Airfare to Manaus, liquor, accommodations and meals in Manaus before flying to the lodge and gratuities, Global Rescue medical evacuation insurance is required by the lodge (just over $100 per angler), travel insurance is not included but we recommend considering it to protect your investment
+Airfare to Manaus, flies and fly rods (flies available for sale and rods available for rent), liquor, accommodations and meals in Manaus before flying to the lodge and gratuities, Global Rescue medical evacuation insurance is required by the lodge, travel insurance is not included but we recommend considering it to protect your investment

 When most people think of fishing the Amazon, they think of wide, silt-laden rivers.
 The Agua Boa is different.
 It flows out of the “mountains” of northern Brazil.
 Accordingly, during the dry season, the river runs low and clear.
 Once you have fished the crystal clear-waters of the Agua Boa, you will come to realize why this river has been variously described as “the most exciting, unique fishing location we have visited” and “the best fly fishing experience there is”.

 Under normal water conditions, the clarity of the water allows sight casting to cruising peacock bass (Tucunaré) as well as the elusive aruwana as they glide across the fine sandy bottomed shallows.
 It should be noted that the fishing season is built into the dry season and designed to provide quality water conditions throughout the season.
 It is, of course, possible that the water conditions will not be “normal” during your week at the lodge.
 Do not despair, as fishing options shift to lagoons that are remarkably productive insuring good fishing options.
 The river is exclusively catch and release fly fishing only water - the only such fishery in the Amazon!